 - (LINDEN HUDSON SPEAKING): A few questions that many people ask me (and Terry) were “what guitar and amplifier did Billy use on the Eliminator album”.
 When Billy and myself (Linden) mocked up and tested the “Eliminator” songs in the pre-production sessions, Billy used a Legend amplifier and a Dean flying V guitar (the Dean flying V was my choice because of it’s sound) (and an AKG condenser mic on the guitar amp).
 Terry Manning verifies that those were the devices that Billy used for the final tracking in Memphis.
 Billy hated that Dean guitar.
 One day when Billy and I (Linden) were writing in Frank’s studio, he broke a string on the Dean and set it down and picked up a custom made yellow guitar (Billy liked that yellow guitar but it sounded thin).
 I guess he figured the Dean was finished since it now had a broken string.
 But that night I put a new string on it, tuned it, and sat it in Billy’s practice chair.
 When he came in the next day, there was the Dean in his chair with six strings.
 That Dean was like an ugly girlfriend that kept coming back around. ”Oh man, it keeps comin’ back” he whined comically as he put it on to begin work.
 Almost every time Billy arrived at Frank’s house to work on the Eliminator album with me (Linden) he would pick up a different guitar hoping I wouldn’t notice.
 Later in the work session he’d ask me “what do you think about THIS guitar?”
 My answer was always “it doesn’t sound as cool as the Dean”.
 Then he’d look pissed and say “aw man, I hate that Dean”, then he would pick up the Dean and finish the writing session.
 But, in my opinion, the Dean was nasty, on the edge of feedback constantly, funky, gritty and sounded a bit crazy, untamed, crude, and wild, kind of like the way some guys want their sex and beer to be, untamed, wild.
 Hey, what can I (Linden Hudson) say, this is rock and roll and it needs to be a little nasty.
 However, Billy was tired of that guitar for several reasons.
 It was a flying V so it didn’t sit on his knee worth a damn, it needed constant tuning, and he wanted to move on to other guitars.
 But, all our pre-production demos in Houston had the Dean sound.
 ZZ’s manager insisted that the final tracking in Memphis sound just like our Houston proto-types.
 So, Billy was stuck with the Dean guitar, at least for recording purposes.
 In fact, when our pre-production phase was finished and it was time for Billy to go to Memphis for final production, he got a piece of paper and drew a diagram of exactly how the microphone was placed in front of his guitar amp and he wrote down all the settings on the guitar amp knobs and which mic we used on the guitar amp (as his guitar tech packed the Dean guitar and the amp for the Memphis trip).
 As Billy stood at the studio door leaving for Memphis he grinned slightly and said “I hope that Dean gets stolen on the way to Memphis”.
 Jimmy the guitar tech smiled and taunted Billy, saying “It won’t get stolen, I’ll make sure of that”.
 “Shit” said Billy with a painful grin.

 This has been an accurate overview of the “process” used in the pre-production of the “Eliminator” album.
 I (Linden Hudson) have told my part of the process very accurately, but I invite Terry Manning (rebuild engineer) to correct me if I reflected inaccuracies in any of his details.
 Terry added that extra stroke of sound quality when he re-built the Eliminator album tracks.
 Please understand that there was yet another engineer in the chain after Terry Manning, and that was the famous and brilliant mastering engineer Bob Ludwig.
 The mastering engineer is the guy who makes sure that the cuts sound like they’re from the same universe (for consistency) and he adds that final touch of perfection to the eq and tone of the album.
 Bob Ludwig has mastered records and CD’s for every major musical star there is.
 I (Linden Hudson) was blessed to be in the engineer chain with Terry Manning and Bob Ludwig, in this respect I was truly completely blessed.
-So, in the end there were four engineers in a row for “Eliminator”, each to do his job and perform his magic.
+So, in the end there were three engineers in a row for “Eliminator”, each to do his job and perform his magic.
 The “Eliminator” album was perfect.
 Many journalists and reviewers over the three past decades have agreed, that album was perfect.
 That’s the part I (Linden Hudson) am so deeply proud of.

 MORE REFLECTIONS BY LINDEN: